On the dihedral Euler characteristics of Selmer groups of abelian varieties: The definite case

-\begin{theorem} Let us write the finite set of places $S$ as a disjoint union where $S_G \subseteq S$ denotes the subset of primes where $A$ has good ordinary reduction, and $S_M \subseteq S$ denotes the subset of primes where $A$ has multiplicative reduction.
-We then have the following description of the global restriction map $\gamma$ in $(\ref{fd})$: \end{theorem} \end{remark}
+\begin{theorem} Let $S_{\ns}$ denote the subset of primes of the fixed set $S$ which (i) do not dividing $p$ and (ii) do not split completely in $K_{\mathfrak{p}^{\infty}}$.
+We have the following description of the global restriction map $\gamma$ in $(\ref{fd})$: \end{theorem} \end{remark}

 \begin{remark}[Global calculation.]